 Just one serving of blueberries alone each week can help maintain heart health.
 Berries, nature’s candy, feature antioxidants, fiber, flavonoids and more to support overall wellness.

-Leafy green vegetables like kale and spinach are packed with magnesium, calcium and potassium, the three key minerals when you’re talking about blood pressure.
+Leafy green vegetables like kale and spinach are packed with magnesium, calcium and potassium, the three key minerals when you’re talking about healthy blood pressure already within normal levels.
 Kale has especially high levels of calcium and potassium without many calories.
 Aim for fresh or frozen greens because canned vegetables often have added sodium.

 Any fatty fish like salmon is loaded with omega-3 fats, healthy fats that have been shown to help support heart health.
 Like the pork, don’t go overboard; limit your intake to about three times a week.